thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

     }
 ```

-The main difference with the Thymeleaf 2 configuration is the template mode TemplateMode.HTML.
+The main difference with the Thymeleaf 2 configuration is the template mode that has a value of `TemplateMode.HTML`.
 Template modes are not strings anymore and the possible values are quite different from Thymeleaf 2.
-We will discuss that in a minute.
+We will discuss it in a minute.

 If you need to add any extra dialect, you can use the `engine.addDialect(...)` method, but first
 make sure that it has a Thymeleaf 3 compatible version.

-You can browse and download the source code for this example at [Thymeleaf 3 + Spring 4 + Java config example](https://github.com/jmiguelsamper/thymeleaf3-spring-helloword), [Thymeleaf 3 + Spring 4 + XML config example](https://github.com/jmiguelsamper/thymeleaf3-spring-xml-helloword) and [Thymeleaf 3 + Servlet 3 example](https://github.com/jmiguelsamper/thymeleaf3-servlet-helloword)
+You can browse and download the source code for a simple "Hello World!" example at [Thymeleaf 3 + Spring 4 + Java config example](https://github.com/jmiguelsamper/thymeleaf3-spring-helloword), [Thymeleaf 3 + Spring 4 + XML config example](https://github.com/jmiguelsamper/thymeleaf3-spring-xml-helloword) and [Thymeleaf 3 + Servlet 3 example](https://github.com/jmiguelsamper/thymeleaf3-servlet-helloword)

 Template modes